What You Need to Know About How Annuities are Taxed

 Annuities grow tax deferred.
 This means that any gains you make on your annuity are not taxed until you begin making withdrawals from your account.
 When you do begin taking withdrawals, they will be considered ordinary income tax.

 The amount of income that is taxable depends on how much money you have in your annuity and how much retirement income you withdraw.
-The more growth you have, and the more money that is in it, generally means a higher percentage of your withdrawal will be taxable income when you take it out of your annuity account especially if they are pre tax dollars you are withdrawing.
+The more growth you have, and the more money that is in it, generally means a higher percentage of your withdrawal will be taxable income when you take it out of your annuity account especially if they are pre tax dollars you are withdrawing like in an IRA or Pension.

 How Are Annuities Taxed?